hashicorp/terraform-provider-consul/website/docs/r/acl_policy.html.markdown

 * `description` - (Optional) The description of the policy.
 * `rules` - (Required) The rules of the policy.
 * `datacenters` - (Optional) The datacenters of the policy.
+* `request_options` - (Optional) See below.

+The `request_options` block supports the following:

+* `datacenter` - (Optional) Specify the Consul Datacenter to use when performing the request.
+This defaults to the datacenter local to the `consul` provider configuration but may be overwritten to query a remote datacenter if necessary.

+* `token` - (Optional) Specify the Consul ACL token to use when performing the request.
+This defaults to the same API token configured by the `consul` provider but may be overriden if necessary.

 ## Attributes Reference